alexsullivan114/MaterialFitness/README.md

     - Done
 - Add frame popup to edit current exercise stuff.
     - Not sure if I'm going to do this anymore
-- Add drop down for exercises that have too many sets
+- Add drop down for exerciseSessions that have too many sets
     - Done :)
 - Add animation when clicking into an exercise
 - Add chart stuff for exercise page